filamentphp/filamentphp.com/content/articles/danharrin-filament-v4-1.md

 Sponsorship directly supports the team who develops Filament and provides support.
 Sponsorship money is shared among core team members.
 Monthly and one-time options are available, as well as advertising opportunities on our website for companies sponsoring **$100/month** or more.

 Your support makes Filament possible.
 Thank you for helping us build the tools that power your applications. 💛

+## Join us at Wire ⚡️ Live Conference in Buffalo, New York on October 28-29, 2025

+I'm excited to be speaking at and attending the [**Wire ⚡️ Live** Conference](https://wire-live.com?referrer=filament) in **Buffalo, New York** on **October 28-29**, 2025.

+This is the first official conference dedicated to Livewire, Flux, Alpine, and Filament.
+It's a great opportunity to learn from the TALL stack community, meet other developers, and get inspired.

+I'll be presenting a talk about "Filament's Use of Livewire and Alpine", demonstrating how Filament uses those tools internally to build full-stack interfaces without leaving PHP.

+Make sure to [visit the official website](https://wire-live.com?referrer=filament) to learn more and grab your tickets.
+Hope to see you there!

 ## Try Filament v4.1 today!